pharo-open-documentation/pharo-wiki/General/GithubActions.md

       - '!doc/**'
 ```

-This templace will launch the CI for every commit on any branch except the ones starting by `doc/`.
+This template will launch the CI for every commit on any branch except the ones starting with `doc/`.

 ### Target pull requests